lynchlab-ucsf/metagenomics-pipeline/README.md

 To submit a bug report, please use this form: https://airtable.com/shrhBdwkZJAQLJ77p

 Roadmap:
-- Allow for non-human hosts (mice).
+- Allow for non-human hosts (mice, cat, dog).
 - For one-dir-of-all-files setup, allow for multiple lanes.
 - Add a second host-removal step based on bowtie2 or STAR, based on DNA vs or RNA.
 - Find out why sometimes reads_based[...] works and sometimes doesn't.
-- Rename scripts so that they make more sense to an outside observer.
+- <s>Rename scripts so that they make more sense to an outside observer.</s>